LeviSchuck/lmdvvyd/report.md

 + Port_(s)_
 + Number of Worker instances, _when allowing external communication_

-The server will offer interprocess and inprocess channels for communication.
+The server will offer interprocess and in-process channels for communication.
 The names will be constant, for now only one server at a time is considered.

 ###Client Side